SweetIceLolly/IceWallet/README.md

 # Deployment
 Note: You will need to use a webserver such as Nginx and install MongoDB

-Deploy frontend: Configure your webserver so that it serves the `icewallet-backend` folder
+Deploy frontend: Configure your webserver so that it serves the `icewallet-frontend` folder

 Deploy backend:
 1. Make sure your MongoDB server is running.